SAFELY COLLECT WELDING DUST, FUMES AND SMOKE

 - Welding fumes are known to cause headaches.
 A customer who manages 60 welders reported experiencing daily headaches for years.
 After installing a properly designed air filtration system, the headaches stopped.

 It is imperative to follow OSHA exposure guidelines for these and other metals, particularly where workers are at risk for long-term health effects.

-Watch “The Air You Breathe” video to see what happens when workers are exposed to an unhealthy factory environment and how Camfil Air Pollution Control provides clean air solutions in the workplace.
+Watch “The Air You Breathe” video to see what happens when workers are exposed to an unhealthy factory environment and how Camfil Air Pollution Control provides dust and welding fume collection solutions.
 Camfil APC is dedicated to the belief that “Clean Air Matters” and is a human right that employees, friends and family members all deserve.

 Federal EPA Rule 6X

 Manufacturers who use or consume 2000 pounds of wire or rod are subject to EPA NESHAP Rule 6X, which strictly regulates smoke and fumes being exhausted outdoors.
 Learn how Rule 6X applies to you, what you should look for in your air and manufacturing environment, and the appropriate tests to see if you are affected.